 5. Skip the straw: This is hard to do if you are driving but if you are eating in, consider filling your cup and skipping the lid and straw.
 Many straws are made from polypropylene, a petroleum bi-product, and not really necessary, either.
 In fact, research suggests that too much straw sucking can cause wrinkles!
 Just one more reason to skip the straw!

 So, while I encourage you to bring a cooler filled with your own healthy lunch, I am not going to tell you that you must give up fast food in order to go green.
 Honestly, some days I can just hear those french fries calling out my name as I drive past the fast food restaurants!
 I do encourage you to make smarter choices in terms of the type of foods you buy, not only for the environmental aspect but also to improve your health.
+And whenever possible, skip the fast food restaurant completely and opt for healthy recipes at home.
+Try my strawberry smoothie bowl for breakfast this week and skip the drivethrough!

 Want to encourage fast food restaurants to reduce their carbon footprint even more?